waltherg/backup.waltherg.github.io/_posts/2014-03-22-PLOS_Biology-Inspired_PLOS_Biology.md

 probably means that you are basing your work at least partially on the article you cite.

-In the above list we can already see that one article titled *A sex-ratio Meiotic Drive System in Drosophila simulans.
-II: An X-linked Distorter* is a clear follow-up to the article titled *A sex-ratio Meiotic Drive System in Drosophila simulans.
-I: An Autosomal Suppressor*.
+For both pairs above we can see that at least one author is shared between citer and citee.

-One question I am interested in is: How inspired are authors by their own work (generally *very inspired* I would presume), and how inspiring are articles to a completely different group of authors?
+One question I am interested in is: How inspiring is the work of one group of authors for a completely different group of authors?

 In my opinion, if one group of authors inspires a completely different group of